Before You Begin:

 Hiding junk in Communication History

+In Communication History, you can choose to hide junk mail.
 When this option is turned on, GrowthZone hides emails whose spam score is above your organization’s spam threshold.

 Forwarding replies to your regular inbox

-GrowthZone gives you special “reply‑to” addresses (like reply-xxxxx@...) so that replies can be tracked within the system and, optionally, forwarded to your normal email (such as Outlook or Gmail).
+GrowthZone gives you special “reply‑to” addresses (like reply-xxxxx@…) so that replies can be tracked within the system and, optionally, forwarded to your normal email (such as Outlook or Gmail).- If a reply’s spam score is below your spam threshold: GrowthZone treats it as safe and forwards it to your regular inbox.

-GrowthZone does not forward it because it is likely spam.
+- If a reply’s spam score is above your spam threshold: GrowthZone does not forward it because it is likely spam.
 It still appears in GrowthZone, but may be hidden when you filter out junk.

 Important: Spam scores and thresholds apply only to incoming messages (emails sent into GrowthZone), especially those coming into the archive and reply‑to addresses.

-Where the Spam Score comes from
+Where the Spam Score Comes From

 The spam score is calculated using a combination of: